Questions are constantly asked about what equipment is needed to repair or restore antique radios and electronics.

 I worked on an old school teacher's desk for many years before splurging on a commercially manufactured electronics bench.

-I've had my electronic workspace in the attic, basement, dining room, and even in a large closet when I was growing up.
+Over the years I've had my electronic workspace in the attic, basement, dining room, and it all started in my bedroom closet when I was growing up.

 Lights!!!!!
 You will want lots of light including at least one work light you can move and aim into cabinets and chassis.
 I also have a master switch which cuts the power to my entire bench.
 That way I don't make the mistake of leaving something on.